Washington, DC: Fort Reno (409 feet)

 Thank you to all who joined us at the Dedication Ceremony on October 5, 2019!

-This post contains updated info on how to reach the elusive DC highpoint.
-Also, we’re working with the National Park Service and the Highpointers Foundation to erect a sign for this highpoint!
-Things are moving forward.
+We partnered with the National Park Service and the Highpointers Foundation to erect a sign for this highpoint!
+This elusive highpoint is now clearly marked.

 One of the first long walks we ever took together was an attempt to visit DC’s highpoint.
 One summer afternoon, we walked to Ft.
 Reno, stood on what looked to be the highest spot and were happy.
 We had a lot to learn.
 A couple of years later we began thinking about things like highpoint lists and USGS markers seriously and went back.
 We still couldn’t find the marker.
 Once again we went to what looked like the highest point, and this time, since we were serious highpointers, we took a picture and posted it on Facebook.
 Still, it bothered us that we couldn’t find that marker.

 By our third trip to Ft.
 Reno, we were serious.
 We googled the location to death, got directions from the internet, and even asked several strangers.
 The element of danger arose as one stranger warned us to watch out for some creepy guy lurking around the bushes.
 Luckily, we never saw the guy, but we were on guard.